banyancomputer/banyan-cli/README.md

 - [License](#license)

-## What is Dataprep?
+## What is Tomb?
-Dataprep is a tool for indexing, compressing, chunking, and encrypting / decrypting large files and directories into manageable and portable files that don't leak information about the original filesystem, plus a reconstruction manifest.
+Tomb is a tool for indexing, compressing, chunking, and encrypting / decrypting large files and directories into manageable and portable files that don't leak information about the original filesystem, plus a reconstruction manifest.

 It takes in a path, and emits a directory full of encrypted 1GB-max chunk files for upload plus a manifest describing how to reconstruct the original filesystem.
 You'll want to package these into CAR files, compute a CommP, upload them to a few miners, and create storage deals for them. *We'll be adding this end-to-end functionality to this repository very soon.*

 The manifest can be imported into our file manager, [Tombolo](https://github.com/banyancomputer/tombolo-frontend), for sharing, deleting, and retrieving files that you uploaded using this tool.

-We plan to integrate this repository with [WNFS](https://github.com/wnfs-wg/rs-wnfs) soon to get awesome features like granular and feature-packed permissioning, and file version control.
+We integrated this repository with [WNFS](https://github.com/wnfs-wg/rs-wnfs) to get awesome features like granular and feature-packed permissioning, and file version control.

 It is meant to be used as a tool for preparing extremely large quantities of academic and enterprise data for manageable archival storage on decentralized storage networks such as Filecoin.
 It's meant to run anywhere, and our intent is that this code never be the bottleneck of an ingestion pipeline.

+It also uploads data to our decentralized infrastructure for onboarding to Filecoin-based cold storage and IPFS-based hot storage.
+Think like AWS CLI (this functionality is under construction!!).

 ## Installation